YcpJessicaYardley/Sandbox/README.md

 # Sandbox
-our class sand box project  for web design 2
+our class sandbox project  for web design 2 mainly for practice code and excerices for responsive website building

-My Ycp class- professor :tmckenna1@ycp.edu
+My Ycp class professor :tmckenna1@ycp.edu